SGGS pp 477-479, Aasa Kabir Ji, Shabads 7-13.

 Kā kī māṯ piṯā kaho kā ko kavan purakẖ kī jo▫ī.
 Gẖat fūte ko▫ū bāṯ na pūcẖẖai kādẖahu kādẖahu ho▫ī. ||2||

-With (ghat) the pitcher (phoot-e) broken, i.e. the body dead, (ko-oo na) no one (poochhai) asks for the welfare but (hoi = is said) say (kaaddho kaaddhao) take out, take out the body, of the house.
+When (ghatt) the pitcher (phoottey) breaks, i.e. the body dies, (ko-oo na) no one (poochhai) asks (baat-u = news/how one is) for the well-being but (hoee = is said) says (kaaddh-u kaaddh-u) take out, take out the body, from the house.
 2.

 ਦੇਹੁਰੀ ਬੈਠੀ ਮਾਤਾ ਰੋਵੈ ਖਟੀਆ ਲੇ ਗਏ ਭਾਈ ॥ ਲਟ ਛਿਟਕਾਏ ਤਿਰੀਆ ਰੋਵੈ ਹੰਸੁ ਇਕੇਲਾ ਜਾਈ ॥੩॥